shri33/Ratatui-Rust-Example/README.md

 ## Troubleshooting

+### FFmpeg Issues

 If you encounter build errors related to FFmpeg:

 1. Make sure pkg-config is installed and in your PATH
 2. Set the PKG_CONFIG_PATH environment variable to point to your FFmpeg installation
 3. Try running examples without FFmpeg using the `--no-default-features` flag

+Common FFmpeg errors:

+- **"The system library `libavutil` required by crate `ffmpeg-sys-next` was not found"**:
+  - Ensure FFmpeg is properly installed
+  - Check that PKG_CONFIG_PATH is set correctly
+  - On Windows, restart your terminal or IDE after setting environment variables

+- **"Could not find library in Vcpkg tree package ffmpeg is not installed"**:
+  - Ensure you've run `vcpkg install ffmpeg:x64-windows` successfully
+  - Make sure you've run `vcpkg integrate install`
+  - Set VCPKG_ROOT environment variable to your vcpkg installation path

+### Image Rendering Issues

+- **Only seeing ASCII art, not high-resolution images**:
+  - Press 'h' in the image_viewer to toggle high-resolution mode
+  - Make sure you're using a supported terminal (see Terminal Requirements)
+  - Check that your terminal has the necessary features enabled

 ## License